Types of Degrees Managerial Economics Majors Are Getting

 People with a managerial economics degree often go into the following careers:

 Who Is Getting a Bachelor’s Degree in Managerial Economics?

 At the countrywide level, the racial-ethnic distribution of managerial economics majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Managerial Economics.
-About 12.5% of those with this major are international students.
+Students from other countries are interested in Managerial Economics, too.
+About 14.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea

 - Hong Kong

 The U.S. Department of Education found that students who graduated in 2015-2017 with a bachelor’s degree in business/managerial economics made a median starting salary of $44,300 per year.
 During this timeframe, most salaries fell between $39,375 (25th percentile) and $51,050 (75th percentile).